Startup-Nights/website/content/pages/pitching.md

       subtitle: Apply here
       title: Pitching sessions.
       content:
+        - At Startup Nights 2024 there will again be two pitching sessions.
         - >-
-          At Startup Nights 2024 there will again be two pitching sessions.
-        - >-
           This year, the Swiss finals of Startup Wold Cup take place as part of the Startup Nights on 1st November 2024.
 The finalists will get the chance to pitch at the world finals in 2025 in Silicon Valley.
 At the world finals the Startups have the chance to win a $ 1 million investment from Pegasus Tech Ventures.
         - >-
           The pitch is expected to be delivered in English.
 We likely will run a format of a 5 min Pitch & 10 min Q&A. Details will follow.
 The jury will preview and nominate the startups that will get invited to pitch.
+        - The application deadline is October 10th.
       cta:
         link: 'https://d149nhnbj51ybz.cloudfront.net'
-        text: 'Apply now!'
+        text: Apply now!
       cta_secondary:
         link: 'https://www.startupworldcup.io/'
-        text: 'Check out the Startup World Cup'
+        text: Check out the Startup World Cup
       list:
         title: Prices per category
         list_items: